Pompeo, who will address GOP convention, warned diplomats not to 'improperly' take part in politics - Local News 8

 Secretary of State Mike Pompeo will address the Republican National Convention this week, despite just a month earlier reminding employees to “not improperly engage the Department of State in the political process,” according to a cable obtained by CNN.

-Pompeo’s decision to address the RNC in pre-taped remarks from Jerusalem breaks with past precedent of secretaries of state not addressing political conventions and not discussing domestic politics while abroad.
-It has drawn scrutiny and scorn from former State Department officials.
+Pompeo’s decision to address the RNC in pre-taped remarks from Jerusalem breaks with past precedent of secretaries of state not addressing political conventions and a long-standing protocol of not discussing domestic politics while abroad.
+It has drawn scrutiny and scorn from diplomats.

 A State Department spokesperson and another source familiar with the situation defended the move by saying Pompeo would deliver the remarks in his personal capacity and that no taxpayer funds would be used.